 Agency and third-party staff (supply staff): Woldingham obtains written notification from any agency, or third-party organisation, that they have carried out the checks on an individual who will be working within the school that we would otherwise perform.
 In respect of the enhanced DBS check, Woldingham ensures that written notification confirms the certificate has been obtained by either the employment business or another such business.
 Where the agency or organisation has obtained an enhanced DBS certificate before the person is due to begin work at Woldingham, which has disclosed any matter or information, or any information was provided to the employment business, Woldingham always obtains a copy of the certificate from the agency.
 Additionally, the agency or third-party must obtain a children's barred list check by obtaining an enhanced DBS certificate with children's barred list information, prior to appointing the individual.
 Woldingham then also checks that the person presenting themselves for work is the same person on whom the checks have been made.
-In the event that the third party is unable to carry out a children's barred list, where the DBS certificate also does not include this check, the school will undertake this check with prior written consent from the individual on whom the check is being made.

 Contractors: Where Woldingham uses contractors to provide services, their safeguarding requirements are always set out in the contract between the organisation and the school.
 We ensure that any contractor, or any employee of the contractor, who is to work at the school has been subject to the appropriate level of DBS check.
 Contractors engaging in regulated activity relating to children will require an enhanced DBS check (including children's barred list information).
 For all other contractors who are not engaging in regulated activity relating to children, but whose work provides them with an opportunity for regular contact with children, an enhanced DBS check (not including children's barred list information) is required.
 In considering whether the contact is regular, it is irrelevant whether the contractor works on a single site or across several sites.
-With this in mind, Woldingham seeks to ensure that any contractor who is in possession of an enhanced DBS check undergoes a child's barred list check, which may be administered by the school with prior written permission of the individual for whom the check is being made, to mitigate the risk of irregular contact becoming regular contact.
 Please note that Woldingham operates on a very large campus, through which there is a public road, with several buildings some distance apart.